matt-fevold/webbreaker/docs/README.md

     # List all applications for all teams found in ThreadFix:
     webbreaker threadfix list

-    # List all applications with names containing 'secret' for all teams with names containing 'Marketing':
+    # List all applications with application containing et for all teams with names containing 'Marketing':
     webbreaker threadfix list --team Marketing --application zerobank

     # List all ThreadFix applications for the Marketing team: